These Photos are courtesy of Underthissun, copyright Halaqah Photobase, Photography Owen 'Alik Shahadah & Betelihem Zelealem

 LAW

 Somalis for centuries have practiced a form of customary law, which they call Xeer.
-Xeer is a polycentric legal system where there is no monopolistic agent that determines what the law should be or how it should be interpreted.
+Xeer is a polycentric l gal system where there is no monopolistic agent that determines what the law should be or how it should be interpreted.
 A guurti (court) is traditionally formed beneath an acacia tree, where judges arbitrate a dispute until both parties are satisfied.
 This process can sometimes lead to several days' worth of discussions.
 The Xeer legal system is assumed to have developed exclusively in the Horn of Africa since approximately the 7th century.
 There is no evidence that it developed elsewhere or was greatly influenced by any foreign legal system.
 The fact that Somali legal terminology is practically devoid of loan words from foreign languages suggests that Xeer is truly indigenous

 SAMBURU